-The post holder will be a member of the FUN2MODEL project team and will be expected to contribute to the development of probabilistic verification and synthesis methods, including software implementation and PRISM extensions; and to collaborate with other team members.
+The post holder will be a senior member of the FUN2MODEL project team and will be expected to provide overall leadership for the development of probabilistic verification and synthesis methods, including software implementation and PRISM extensions; to integrate techniques developed by other members of the team; and to liaise with Dave Parker to coordinate PRISM development.

-The main responsibility of the advertised post is to contribute to the FUN2MODEL project objectives as described above, with emphasis on developing automated probabilistic verification and synthesis methods for machine learning components.
-This includes Bayesian interpretation; provable probabilistic robustness guarantees for neural networks; provably correct synthesis for neural networks; complex correctness properties for machine learning decisions; software implementation; and relevant case studies.
+The main responsibility of the advertised post is to contribute to the FUN2MODEL project objectives as described above, with emphasis on data-centric modelling, coordination and reasoning for autonomous multi-agent systems, capturing cognitive and affective aspects.
+This includes causal reasoning based on Bayesian networks; game-theoretic methods and algorithmic schemes for coordination and collaboration; formalisation of provably robust and beneficial collaboration; extensions of PRISM modelling language and software; and relevant case studies.

 The post holder will join an internationally leading research group of Professor Marta Kwiatkowska, who has an extensive track record in probabilistic verification and pioneering research on safety verification for neural networks and trust in human-robot collaborations.
 The group has presented their work at leading conferences in concurrency, verification, AI, and robotics (notably CAV, CONCUR, TACAS, IJCAI, AAAI and ICRA), with Professor Kwiatkowska receiving multiple keynote invitations and winning prestigious awards and fellowships.
-The post holder will have responsibility for: carrying out research as outlined above; collaborating with Professor Kwiatkowska and other members of the team; and assisting with project reporting, as required.
-The post holder will also have an opportunity to engage in teaching, and to provide guidance to junior members of the research group, including PhD and MSc students.
+The post holder will have responsibility for: carrying out research as outlined above; collaborating with Professor Kwiatkowska and other members of the team; and assisting with management of the project and project reporting, as required.
+The post holder will also have an opportunity to engage in teaching, to co-supervise PhD students associated with FUN2MODEL, and to provide guidance to junior members of the research group, including PhD and MSc students.